75 Must Know Nautical Terms

 31. Halyard

-Halyards are the lines or ropes that are used to raise sails, ladders, flags, or whatnot.
+Halyards are the lines or ropes used to raise sails, ladders, flags, or whatnot.
 Originally, this term was used to refer to the ropes that hoisted a sail attached to a spar.

 32. Heads

-Heads are often used by sailors to refer to the toilet.
+Sailors often use their heads to refer to the toilet.

 33. Hold

-In its classical meaning, the hold is the inside of a boat’s hull, especially when considered as storage space.
+In its classical meaning, the hold is inside a boat’s hull, especially when considered storage space.
 In more modern merchant ships, this term was used to refer to the area between the decks and the underside of the weather deck.

 34. Heeling

-Most frequently, heeling is used to refer to the lean of a sailboat caused by wind.
-This term is also used in a broader sense to refer to leaning regardless of what causes it (waves or whatnot).
+Heeling is frequently used to refer to the lean of a sailboat caused by wind.
+This term is also used broadly to refer to leaning regardless of what causes it (waves or whatnot).

 35. Helm

-The helm basically is the steering wheel of a ship.
-This term is also sometimes used to refer to the helmsman who is behind the wheel.
-On smaller ships, the helm can be a tiller, which essentially is a long wooden stick attached to the steering mechanism of the boat.
+The helm is the steering wheel of a ship.
+This term is sometimes used to refer to the helmsman behind the wheel.
+The helm can be a tiller on smaller ships, essentially a long wooden stick attached to the boat’s steering mechanism.

 36. Hull